 Pick the Highlander Hybrid for excellent gas mileage.

-The EPA hasn’t yet rated the 2020 Toyota Highlander, but Toyota estimates put the Hybrid model well ahead of the last version.
+The EPA rates the 2020 Toyota Highlander at 20 mpg city, 28 highway, 23 combined, which is a 4 on our scale.
 If we rated that gas-electric model by itself, the 2020 Highlander would earn a score of 7 here.

 On high-trim Highlander Hybrids, the gasoline-electric powertrain works with the navigation system to predict traffic situations where coasting may yield better fuel economy.